2025 Guide · By a Local

 "Guilin's scenery is the finest under heaven" — that's not just marketing.
 I've spent 3 years living in this magical city, cycling through Yangshuo, cruising the Li River, and hiking the Longji Rice Terraces.
-Here's everything you need to plan your perfect trip.

 Best Time to Visit Guilin